Norwegian airport briefly closed after drone spotted

 There is heightened security around key energy, internet and power infrastructure following last month’s underwater explosions that ruptured two natural gas pipelines in the Baltic Sea that were built to deliver Russian gas to Germany.

-The blasts happened off both Sweden and Denmark — in international waters but within the countries’ exclusive economic zone.
-The damaged Nord Stream pipelines discharged huge amounts of methane, a potent greenhouse gas, into the air.
+The damaged Nord Stream pipelines off Sweden and Denmark discharged huge amounts of methane, a potent greenhouse gas, into the air.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.